| CARVIEW |

 Bless the referred-to item into package

-is used without its second argument, the object is created in the current package.
-The second argument should always be supplied if a derived class might inherit a method executingbless
+blessis used without its second argument, the object is created in the current package.
+The second argument should always be supplied if a derived class might inherit a method executingbless.
+Because it is a potential source of bugs, one-argumentblessis discouraged.

 See perlobj for more about the blessing (and blessings) of objects.